yuvaldori/gigaspaces-wiki-jekyll/release_notes/101backward-compatibility.markdown

 ### Unsupported

 * Servers running on pre-10.1.x cannot be mixed (i.e. part of the same cluster) with 10.1.x servers.
-* Deploying a space from a pre-10.0 client to a 10.1.x Service Grid is not supported.
+* UI and CLI running on pre-10.1.x is not guaranteed to work with 10.1.x servers.